Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 - it compresses the FITS image losslessly with `GZIP_2` and one xy plane per tile;
 - it traces field lines in float64 with DOPRI5, `rtol=10^-8`, and `cfl=0.125`, while glTF positions are stored as float32;
-- it marks both boundary endpoints of every complete open field line as glTF points, using the same polarity colour as the corresponding line;
+- it marks both boundary endpoints of every complete open field line as glTF points, using the same polarity color as the corresponding line;
 - it defines the heliospheric current sheet as the zero isosurface of the radial magnetic-field component on the same high-resolution spherical grid, closes the periodic longitude seam before contouring, and exports the resulting triangle mesh as a translucent, double-sided surface; and
-- it colours that surface by radial velocity with the `turbo` colour map over a fixed `-30` to `300 km/s` display interval.
+- it colors that surface by radial velocity with the `turbo` color map over a fixed `-30` to `300 km/s` display interval.
 The model's dimensionless velocity is converted using the COOLFluiD `corona` normalization `v0 = 480 km/s`.
-Values outside the display interval use its endpoint colours.
+Values outside the display interval use its endpoint colors.

-Those values document one high-quality reference product; another producing project may make different justified choices.
+Those values document one high-quality reference product; other producers may make different justified choices.
 The important interface points are the final grid or geometry, shared frame metadata, scalar meaning, undefined-domain treatment, and enough provenance to reproduce the conversion.

 The FITS `HISTORY` cards and glTF scene `extras` record the source name and SHA-256 digest, software version,